Sylvia-Rwenyo/JumiaClone/README.md

    ```

 2. **Database Setup:**
-   - Import the provided SQL file (`kshan-ecommerce-j-db.sql`) into your MySQL database to set up the necessary tables.
+   - Import the provided SQL file (`ecommerce-j-db.sql`) into your MySQL database to set up the necessary tables.
    - Update the database configuration in `controls/conn.php` with the required MySQL database credentials.

 3. **Server Setup:**